Save

 Always choose a pack liner that’s a fair bit bigger than the pack.
 That way you’ll have plenty of the bag to roll up and tuck snugly down the side, to ensure a nice watertight seal.

-If you have expensive electronic gear it’s definitely a good idea to go the extra mile and stow it in quality dry bags.
-Perhaps a bit of an overkill for your socks and jocks though.
+If you have expensive electronic gadgets, it’s a good idea to go the extra mile and stow them in quality dry bags (perhaps a bit overkill for your socks and jocks).

-The other benefits of using dry bags is that they allow you to organise your pack, even colour code it – e.g. blue for cooking gear, red for clothes – and, should your rain cover or liner bag fail you, you have an extra line of defense, even if it is just protecting the important stuff.
+Other benefits of dry bags is that they allow you to organise and even colour-code your pack.
+For example: blue for cooking gear, and red for clothes.
+Should your rain cover or liner bag fail you too, you have an extra line of defense – even if it is just protecting the important stuff!

-I carry gear like my first aid kit, headlamp, lighter, battery pack, and a notepad and pen in a little 2L lightweight dry sack.
-These are things I really don’t want to get wet, so it’s worth it.
+I carry gear like my first aid kit, headlamp, lighter, battery pack, and a notepad and pen in a small 2L lightweight dry sack.
+These are items that I really don’t want to get wet – so it’s worth it!

-I’ll admit it, I’m a bit obsessed with zip lock bags.
-I use them for everything.
-I love how they come in all different shapes and sizes and do pretty much everything a dry sack does, but for way cheaper.
+I’ll admit it, I’m a little obsessed with Ziploc bags.
+I use them for everything, and love that they come in all different shapes and sizes.
+They do pretty much everything a dry sack does, but are far less expensive.

-My first aid kit lives in a small sandwich size ziplock bag, as do my camera accessories.
+My first aid kit lives in a small sandwich-sized Ziploc bag, as do my camera accessories.
 These then go into my dry sack.
-Books and maps get the ziplock treatment too.
-Rubbish goes in a large ziplock and is clipped onto the outside of my pack with a compression strap.
-My individual serves of oats and nuts, and my daily rations go into baggies, as our American friends call ’em.
+Books and maps get the Ziploc treatment too.
+Rubbish goes in a large Ziploc, clipped onto the outside of my pack with a compression strap.
+My individual serves of oats and nuts, as well as my daily rations, also go into ‘baggies’ (as our American friends call ’em!).

-Ziplock bags are especially useful for protecting the gear in your backpacks lid and hip belt pockets.
+Ziploc bags are especially useful for protecting the gear in your backpack’s lid and hip belt pockets.
 Best of all, they’re available almost everywhere.

 A range of dry bags, sacks and Ziplock bags